Voluntary Treatment Services

 Residential Treatment Services

-The Treatment Centre has three residences that provide short-term (three months to two years) residential treatment services to seriously disturbed children and youth.
+The Treatment Centre has two residences that provide short-term (three months to two years) residential treatment services to seriously disturbed children and youth.

 Clients served in residential treatment usually have acute and/or extreme social-emotional and behaviour problems (e.g., repeated suicidal gestures, placing self or others at risk, fire setting, running away), and often have multiple mental health diagnoses.
 Long-standing family problems also are often, although not always, present.
 Children and youth usually are not admitted to residential treatment unless family and community-based treatment has been tried and found insufficient to meet the child or youth's treatment needs.